The Order Desk Glossary: Terms & Phrases Explained

 • Price - The amount charged to a customer for a good or service.

-• Cost - The amount of capital or resource expended by the merchant for a good or service.
+• Cost - The amount of capital expended by the merchant for a good or service.

 • Taxes/VAT Taxes - The percentage of an order total allocated to a local or regional government, where legally applicable.

-• Split - The process of separating on order into multiple sub orders; often used to submit separate order components to different fulfillment services.
+• Split - The process of separating an order into multiple sub orders using the Rule Builder; often used to submit separate order components to different fulfillment services.

 • Merge - The process of combining multiple orders into a single order.